dof-dss/nicsdru_unity/README.md

 domain name (short sitename) up until the first dot, so if your domain name is 'uregni.gov.uk' then the directory name should be just 'uregni'
 - Copy a settings.php file into your new web/sites/<short sitename> directory from web/sites/uregni
-- Create a new directory /config/sync/<short sitename> and place a .gitkeep file in it so that git recognises the new directory
+- Create a new directory /config/<short sitename> and within this create 3 new directories, config, hosted and local.
+Place a .gitkeep file in each of these directories so that git recognises them
 - Edit the top level .lando.yml file and add a new local site url (with '.lndo.site' suffix) under proxy/appserver e.g. uregni.gov.uk.lndo.site
 - If necessary, add a new Solr core in .lando.yml (just copy uregni_solr and give it a different name, this will be the 'Solr host' when